- Learn about international development.

 3,000-4,000 level courses.

 2.5 GPA; juniors and above; experience in your MSID country, relevant course work, or volunteer experience preferred but not required.

-16 credits for fall or spring semester; 32 for the academic year.
+16 credits for fall or spring semester.
 Add 5 credits for optional pre-session.

 Dr. Mohamud Jama, an economist at the University of Nairobi, directs the program.
 Khalif Maalim assists with the program coordination, and Kenyan faculty provide the instruction.